 Subtitles are fun for language geeks

 This is also a great tool for those who are already fluent or semi-fluent in a language.
-This helps translators polish their language skills while also learning cool new words, synonyms and slang terms.
+This helps translators polish their language skills while also learning cool new words, synonyms, and slang terms.
 Perfect for language geeks, no?

 Netflix is constantly looking for translators

 Netflix’s appeal is that it’s global.
 If they want to serve content-consuming customers in a specific country, they need to have enough content translated into relevant languages in order to expand.
-Netflix will never run out of the need for translators because there will always be a new market to infiltrate, and new content will always need to be translated.
+Netflix will never run out of the need for translators because there will always be a new market to infiltrate, and new content always needs to be translated.
 This doesn’t even include existing content that needs translation packages!

 If you’re looking for translation work that is simple yet prestigious, always look to Netflix.
-More translators for different languages cuts down on their subtitle time, and you get to see amazing shows before anyone else!
+More translators for different languages cuts down on their subtitling time, and you get to see amazing shows before anyone else!

 It’s a cultural smorgasbord

-Because Netflix is so global, it goes without saying that they have access to a lot of global content.
+Because Netflix is global, it goes without saying that they have access to a lot of global content.
 You can find Bollywood movies, Korean dramas and Mexican telenovelas all available on Netflix, even if you reside in an English-dominated country like the United States or Canada.

 There’s also the possibility for obscure translation crossovers, as well.
 Not every piece of content will be about switching from English to French, or from French to Spanish.
 What about Russian to Portuguese?
 Japanese to French?
 The possibilities are endless when you’re a global content curation platform like Netflix.